tonjoo/sandstrap/README.md

 Full docs with examples: [https://devel.tongkolspace.com/sandstrap/demo/](https://devel.tongkolspace.com/sandstrap/demo/).

-If you are using a module bundler like Webpack or Browserify...
+If you are using a module bundler like npm or Webpack...

 ```
 npm add sandstrap